archivesspace/awesome-archivesspace/README.md

 * [Columbia University Libraries Migration to ArchivesSpace](https://journal.code4lib.org/articles/14871) (David W. Hodges and Kevin Schlottmann, CUL): Article describing a data migration from several sources - EADs, MARC records, Archivists Toolkit - to ArchivesSpace using Python scripts and API processes.

 ## Plug-ins
-The links below relate to ArchivesSpace plug-in projects.
-Resources are loosely grouped by whether the plug-in involves importing or exporting data, searching, administration, authentication, and additional front-end and back-end functionality.
+The links below relate to ArchivesSpace plug-in projects. **Proceed with caution as many plug-ins are developed for specifc versions of ArchivesSpace or have since been added to core code.** Resources are loosely grouped by whether the plug-in involves importing or exporting data, searching, administration, authentication, and additional front-end and back-end functionality.
 Some links may appear in multiple categories.

 ### Import/Export Data